hello@onechair.io · @onechair_io on X

 The seed phase

-The first two weeks (late January) were manual.
+The first two weeks in late January were manual.
 I used Gemini and Claude to scrape universities one at a time, building up a "seed" dataset of ~5,300 rows.
 I needed to understand the shape of the problem before I could automate it.
 What do fee structures actually look like?
 Where do universities hide costs?
 What are the common traps?

 I felt like Michael Burry in The Big Short.
 Thousands of lines of Excel data.
 Residence status.
 Tuition.
 Fees.
 Program durations.
 Credit hours.
 I watched the movie twice during those two weeks.
 Not even joking.
 Ludacris "Money Maker" is still looping in my head.